NokNokMLS/BigDoorWyamBlog/input/posts/2021-02-26-property-prices-in-poland-2018-to-2020.md

 ## **Inflation**

 Another impetus to buyers has to be the fear of increasing inflation.
 Inflation is of particular concern in Poland when compared with Europe overall and has been growing for years.
 Increasing inflation reduces the value of cash.
 This is a simple fact.
 It also reduces the value of mortgage debt over time.
-As such, increased property buying as protection against inflation is not something we see decreasing anywhere for the next few years.
+As such, property buying as a protection against inflation is not something we see decreasing anywhere for the next few years.

 ***[Did you know?](https://bigdoor24.pl/)***